xp4xbox/Movie-Database/README.md

 ## Movie Database

 My own take on a IMDB like movie database with some social media like integrations.
+Supports movies, users, people, searching, notifications, etc.

 ![](https://i.imgur.com/wZQkwnn.png)